Skip to main content

 DisplayConnected

-This will collapse the shape to only show the terminals that have a Wire Shape connected to them.
+This will collapse the shape, revealing only the terminals that have a Wire Shape connected to them.

 The default value is False.